buanet/ioBroker.docker/README.md

 ### Where can I get help?

-If you have any questions or need help please visit the ioBroker community:
+If you have any questions or need help take a look at the [Discussions](https://github.com/buanet/ioBroker.docker/discussions) or join the ioBroker community:
 * [ioBroker forum](https://forum.iobroker.net/)
 * [Discord channel](https://discord.gg/5jGWNKnpZ8)
 * [Facebook group](https://www.facebook.com/groups/440499112958264/)

 ### How to report an issue or request a feature?

-If you think you found an issue let us know by opening a [GitHub issue](https://github.com/buanet/ioBroker.docker/issues).
-Make sure you have googled it before.
+If you think you found an issue let us know by opening a [GitHub Issue](https://github.com/buanet/ioBroker.docker/issues).
 Please do not use the issues for support questions.
 Not every error message is worth a new report.
-Use [discussions](https://github.com/buanet/ioBroker.docker/discussions) if you are not sure.
+Use [Discussions](https://github.com/buanet/ioBroker.docker/discussions) if you are not sure.

 ## :eyes: Miscellaneous

 ### Beta testing

 If you want to get the newest features and changes feel free to use/ test the beta version of the Docker image.
-For more details and beta support join us at "beta testing & feedback" > "docker-image" on the [ioBroker Discord channel](https://discord.gg/5jGWNKnpZ8).
+For more details and beta support join us at "beta testing & feedback" > "docker-image" at the [ioBroker Discord channel](https://discord.gg/5jGWNKnpZ8).

 ### Support the project